 Fabien Prioville came across the inspiration for “Power Moves” in the collaboration with Philippine hip hop artist Vince Mendoza and the Southeast Asian street dance scene.
-He will develop a contemporary dance piece for four urban dancers for the first time, dancers who are based on the Philippines, yet active in all of Southeast Asia.
+He will develop a contemporary dance piece for five urban dancers for the first time, dancers who are based on the Philippines, yet active in all of Southeast Asia.

 Fabien Prioville, as a dancer and choreographer, is strongly influenced by aesthetic imprint received through his participation in Pina Bausch’s Wuppertal Tanztheater, a characterisation of his work later augmented by the inclusion of an acute examination of new technologies throughout the last years.

 Concept, Choreography: Fabien Prioville; Dance: Mohammad Farid Bin Mohd Yasin, Wladislaw Buravzev, Paris Crossley, Shanice Elizabeth Kwok, Ong Xing Kai; Lighting design: Tobias Heide; Production assistant: Jessica Prestipino; Management, PR: Alexandra Schmidt.

 A production by fabien prioville dance company, co-produced by tanzhaus nrw.
 Funded by Kunststiftung NRW, Kulturamt der Landeshauptstadt Düsseldorf and Stadt Wuppertal.